What is Wet & Dry Rot? Differences and Treatments

 Can I Treat Dry Rot Myself?

 Eliminating the rot will require some experience.
-A professional will be able to determine if you’re dealing with dry rot or insects like woodworm, which will direct your wood treatment options — insecticide, fungicide, wood removal, etc. Because rot often grows in hidden places, you want to be sure to eradicate it.
+A professional will be able to determine if you’re dealing with dry rot or insects like woodworm, which will direct your timber treatment options — insecticide, fungicide, wood removal, etc. Because rot often grows in hidden places, you want to be sure to eradicate it.

 In summary, both wet and dry rot can be destructive, but they’re not the same.